flatpak/flatpak-docs/docs/flatpak-builder.rst

 File renaming
 -------------

 Files that are exported by a flatpak must be prefixed using the application ID.
 If an application's source files are not named using this convention, flatpak-builder allows them to be renamed as part of the build process.
-To rename application icons, desktop files and AppData files, use the ``rename-icon``, ``rename-desktop-file`` and ``rename-appdata`` properties.
+To rename application icons, desktop files and AppData files, use the ``rename-icon``, ``rename-desktop-file`` and ``rename-appdata-file`` properties.

 Splitting things up
 -------------------